 The History of Delaware

 The city of Delaware is more than the sum of its parts.
 It is more than a bedroom community twenty-four miles north of Columbus.
 It is more than the home of Ohio Wesleyan University, a private independent liberal arts college.
-It is more than the county seat of Delaware County.
-It is more than a town of farmers.
+It is more than the county seat or a town of farmers.
 It is a community whose real value is its intangible desire to maintain its own identity and unique rural culture in the face of metropolitan pressures.

 How It All Started

 Walking through the Saturday morning farmers market will provide you with great insight into the dynamics of the city of Delaware, as well as the character of its residents.
-At the farmers market you will see a variety of unique antique shops, clothing stores, used book stores, and restaurants that often populate small college towns.
-Together, these retailers keep downtown Delaware vibrant and alive.
-The residents of Delaware have gone to great length to preserve the historic feel and look of downtown by taking steps to protect the buildings and attract just the right mix of commerce.
+At the farmers market, you'll uncover a variety of unique antique shops, clothing stores, used book stores, and restaurants that often populate small college towns.
+Together, these retailers keep the downtown district vibrant and alive.
+Residents have gone to great length to preserve the historic feel and look of downtown by taking steps to protect the buildings and attract just the right mix of commerce.

-Delaware residents enjoy outdoor fun in 16 parks, including the 50-acre Mingo Park, the site of the Jack Florance swimming pool, a 13,000 square foot skate park and the par-28 Hidden Valley Municipal Golf Course.
-Fishing is available year-round (weather permitting) at Blue Limestone, Smith and Mingo Parks.
+Here, residents enjoy outdoor fun in 16 parks, including the 50-acre Mingo Park, the site of the Jack Florance swimming pool, a 13,000 square foot skate park and the par-28 Hidden Valley Municipal Golf Course.
+Fishing is available year-round (weather permitting) at Blue Limestone, Smith, and Mingo Parks.
 Activities and programs for everyone from tots to seniors are run by the YMCA of Central Ohio.

-Other Delaware pastimes include star gazing at the Perkins Observatory, exploring the Olentangy Indian Caverns, learning about organic farming at the Stratford Ecological Center and enjoying new releases and classics at the Strand Theatre.
-A year-round series of performing arts takes place at Ohio Wesleyan University where the Richard M. Ross art museum is also located.
+Other exciting pastimes include star gazing at the Perkins Observatory, exploring the Olentangy Indian Caverns, learning about organic farming at the Stratford Ecological Center, and enjoying new releases and classics at the Strand Theatre.
+A year-round series of performing arts takes place at Ohio Wesleyan University, where you'll also find the Richard M. Ross art museum.

-Events span the seasons in Delaware—some of the most popular are the All Horse Parade, the Delaware County Fair running since 1833, the Little Brown Jug harness race, the Castle Arts Affair, the Delaware Arts Festival and the Blast from the Past Cruise-In, a historic car show.
+Events span the seasons in this small Ohio town—some of the most popular are the All Horse Parade, the Delaware County Fair running since 1833, the Little Brown Jug harness race, the Castle Arts Affair, the Delaware Arts Festival, and the Blast from the Past Cruise-In, a historic car show.

-Many new restaurants are located in Historic Downtown Delaware, along with favorites that have been part of the downtown for over 60 years.
-Bun’s Restaurant is a Delaware landmark, serving comfort food since 1864 from its current downtown location.
+Many new restaurants are located in the Historic Downtown District, along with favorites that have been part of the downtown for over 60 years.
+Bun’s Restaurant is a local landmark, serving comfort food since 1864 from its current downtown location.

-Students attend the Delaware City School District which has consistently earned Ohio’s highest academic ratings.
-District goals around maximizing student performance and providing a safe and effective learning environment are amongst the top priorities for the Delaware City School District, which operates several neighborhood elementary schools serving students Pre-K through 4, an intermediate building for students in grades 5 and 6, a 7th and 8th grade middle school, and a 9-12 high school.
-View the latest Public School District Report Card for the Delaware City School District.
-View Private Schools close to this community.
-Local private schools include St. Mary School, Delaware Christian School, the renowned liberal arts institution, Ohio Wesleyan University, Columbus State Community College and Franklin University, Delaware County District Library main building and three branch libraries.
+Students attend the Delaware City School District, which has consistently earned Ohio’s highest academic ratings.
+These schools emphasize maximizing student performance and providing a safe and effective learning environment for all students.
+This district operates several neighborhood elementary schools serving students Pre-K through 4, an intermediate building for students in grades 5 and 6, a 7th and 8th grade middle school, and a 9-12 high school.